 Allocating a consistent set of resources to each project phase helps ensure that team members are able to seamlessly switch between project work and their normal duties.
 Doing this will significantly reduce the amount of effort needed to coordinate all the resources.

-You might also like: PM Methodologies – Agile, Traditional or a Hybrid?
-(A Comparison)
+You might also like: Comparing PM Methods – Agile, Traditional or Hybrid?

 4 Solutions for Greater Success